gabebw/vim-spec-runner/README.md

 vim-spec-runner is that it should Just Work (TM) for most of the workflows, configurations, and apps you use each day.

+It can run RSpec files or JavaScript files (with Teaspoon).

 * Efficient commands to run either a single spec, or a spec file
 * Explicit command allowing for re-running the last-run spec command
 * If the current file is not a spec file, re-runs the most recent spec